Codapult

 Infrastructure

-Configure file storage, background jobs, and real-time notifications using the adapter pattern.
+Configure self-hosting, Docker, Terraform, Pulumi, Kubernetes, storage, background jobs, and real-time notifications.

-Codapult ships three infrastructure modules — file storage, background jobs, and notifications — each using the adapter pattern.
+Codapult also ships three infrastructure modules - file storage, background jobs, and notifications - each using the adapter pattern.
 Switch implementations via a single environment variable; no code changes required.

 File Storage